GSto/digital-garden/notes/consulting.md

 Consultants are valued for their outside perspective, when they can use it to provide ways to improve a business.
 You don't have to have [[expertise]]

 If you don't know something, "let me do research and find out." is valuable.
 If a problem is too big to solve, "here's the part I can solve, can't solve it all though!" is valuable.
-Recalibrating expections is valuable.
+Recalibrating expectations is valuable.
 If you are over your head, "This is over my head you should talk/read/listen to this other expert." is valuable.

-Consulting is always an option when you have an [[indie mindset]]: its a way for your to gain expertise outside of fulltime employement.
+Consulting is always an option when you have an [[indie mindset]]: its a way for your to gain expertise outside of full-time employment.

 ## Types of Consulting Engagements